 Artists all over the world nowadays use all kinds of creative ways to get inspiration for their painting, something that painters decades ago could not even dream of.
 One cannot deny the convenience of a good reference photo for aiding the purpose of getting a good painting.
 We all need an immediate image that can help us take inspiration and it can often be very tempting.
 But if you are a serious painter, you need to be really careful about the kind of reference photo you use for your artwork.
-It takes good amount of skills to effectively use a good reference photo.
-If you don't have skills to paint, you can use services like InstaPainting for converting your photo to painting online easily.
+It takes a good amount of skills to effectively use a good reference photo.
+If you don’t have skills to paint, you can use services like InstaPainting for converting your photo to painting online easily.

 Before you even decide to get a reference photo, it is important that you train your eyes the right way.
 The job is to look for a photo as an inspiration, and not a mode of copying it as it is, just because it is readily available to you.
 Once you have the eye to learn how to see a photograph as an inspiration and know if you need to make changes in it, is when you can use it as a means to create a painting.
-Your reference photo is only your aid and once you understand the shapes of elements in the picture and the colour coordination in it, along with all details such as temperature, lighting, hues and other values is when you have finally got the artistic license to use it for your painting.
+Your reference photo is only your aid and once you understand the shapes of elements in the picture and the color coordination in it, along with all details such as temperature, lighting, hues and other values is when you have finally got the artistic license to use it for your painting.

 Here in we will share with you some tips on how to get a photo right for the purpose of your painting:

 1. The value of a good photo